sst/guide/_chapters/add-an-api-to-create-a-note.md

 comments_id: add-an-api-to-create-a-note/2451
 ---

-Let's get started by creating the API for our notes app.
+Let's get started by updating our earlier API infrastructure for use with our notes app.

-We'll first add an API to create a note.
+We'll first update the API to create a note.
 This API will take the note object as the input and store it in the database with a new id.
 The note object will contain the `content` field (the content of the note) and an `attachment` field (the URL to the uploaded file).

-### Creating a Stack
+### Update API Stack

-{%change%} Create a new file in `lib/ApiStack.js` and add the following.
+{%change%} Rename the template file `lib/MyStack.js` to `lib/ApiStack.js` and replace its content with the following.

 ``` js
 import * as sst from "@serverless-stack/resources";